Nikon D3X Comparison Review

 The Nikon D3X is a DSLR (Digital Single Lens Reflex) camera that was announced in December 2008 and is equipped with a full frame sensor.
 It offers a resolution of 24.4 megapixel.

 Is the Nikon D3X a good camera?
-The D3X has a Camera Elo of 1591.
-This rating puts the D3X below average of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the D3X also ranks below average. – Well, the Nikon D3X is more than 11 years old, and there have been many other good digital cameras released since 2008.
+The D3X has a Camera Elo of 2136.
+This rating puts the D3X among the top 40 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (full frame cameras), the D3X ranks below average.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|